-The best part about WordPress is that there are plenty of good plugins available that you can use to build your WordPress membership website.
+There are plenty of free and paid WordPress membership plugins that you can use.
 However, each one of them has its own pros and cons.
 We have a full comparison of the best WordPress membership plugins.

-To choose the right WordPress membership plugin, first you need to decide what kind of membership website do you want to build and what features will it need?
+To choose the right WordPress membership plugin, you need to decide what kind of membership website do you want to build and what features will you need?

 If you just want to allow user registration on your WordPress site, then you can use WPForms.
 It is a WordPress form builder plugin that allows you to easily create user login and registration forms.
 You can even allow users to submit articles without accessing the WordPress admin area.

 On the other hand, if you want to sell subscriptions, paid content, or digital downloads, then you’ll need a more robust WordPress membership plugin, like MemberPress.